What will be hot for Cisco in 2019?

 High-speed Ethernet

 There was a lot of noise in the 400G Ethernet world this year and many observers think 2019 will feature a lot more.

-For its part Cisco said it would bring high-speed Ethernet to the data center with four new switches – two boxes in the Nexus 9000 family aimed at large-enterprise network customers and two in the 3400-S class targeted at high-bandwidth, hyperscale users.
+For its part Cisco said it would bring high-speed Ethernet to the data centre with four new switches – two boxes in the Nexus 9000 family aimed at large-enterprise network customers and two in the 3400-S class targeted at high-bandwidth, hyper-scale users.

-Cisco joined Juniper, which made a wide-ranging commitment to the technology, and Arista which added switches capable of supporting 400G speeds – all aimed at hyperscale cloud and data-center networks.
+Cisco joined Juniper, which made a wide-ranging commitment to the technology, and Arista which added switches capable of supporting 400G speeds – all aimed at hyper-scale cloud and data-centre networks.

 "The 400G timeline will be driven mostly by when the optics for the technology are available in scale and cost," said Dell’Oro’s Boujelbene, “We see a small ramp up in 2019 – though I would also expect to hear a lot more from Cisco, Arista and Juniper next year – but then 400G ports will more than triple in the 2020 timeframe."